 So, your dream is coming to realization.
 Things are working out and you see that this was in fact the right path to take.
 You’ve seen the Lord’s hand at work in your venture, and you’re having a good amount of success.
 It’s so essential to remember to actually stay humble.
 You didn’t get here on your own.
 I like the saying our pastor says often “If you’re walking along a country road and you see a turtle on a fence post, remember – he didn’t get there on his own.”
 Most importantly, it was Christ who made this possible, but also if you look back, there were probably so many people along the path to where you are now who helped you get there.
 It’s easy for any success, large or small, to go to our heads, but pride is no good and can damage our relationships with others and God.
 Remember, “He guides the humble in what is right and teaches them his way.”
 Psalms 25:9

 “If you’re walking along a country road and you see a turtle on a fence post, remember – he didn’t get there on his own.”

 In closing, I don’t believe that it’s wrong to follow our dreams and want more out of life, as long as we check our pride at the door, avoid arrogance and remember to put God first in everything.
 If we are given a platform we should use it to point to Him, if we are given abundance we should use it to help others and if we follow our dreams and things don’t work out we should still give all the glory to Him and be content with what we have, which is far more than we deserve.
 Remember, friends, stay humble but dream your big, scary exciting dreams – because, if your dream doesn’t scare you, it probably isn’t big enough!

-What do you think, is possible to chase (and achieve) big dreams and continue to stay humble?
-I’d love to hear your opinion in the comments!
+What do you think, is it possible to chase (and achieve) big dreams and stay a humble servant of Christ?
+I’d love to hear your opinion!